-$^{^{3}}$ We also conducted a second laboratory experiment testing the same model, extended by partial (or troll senders), with different social networks.
+3 We also conducted a second laboratory experiment testing the same model, extended by partisans (or troll senders), with different social networks.
 Our findings from the second experiment, which we refer to as Study II, corroborate the picture painted from the main experiment.
 For further detail, see section C.3 in the supplementary online material (SOM).

-4In our set-up, the chosen message space is rich enough to convey all information.
+4 In our set-up, the chosen message space is rich enough to convey all information.

-5With costs of voting, the pivot probability which might change across equilibria in different networks would affect the willingness to abstain.
+5 With costs of voting, the pivot probability which might change across equilibria in different networks would affect the willingness to abstain.
 Since we want to isolate the effects of communication on voting behavior, we abstract from voting costs.
 In the laboratory, costless voting makes the "willingness to delegate to the expert" harder to find and hence more surprising.

-sider an informed voter whose audience - consisting of her neighbors in the network - is a substantial part of the voting population, i.e., she is a well-connected sender.
-In a model of naïve social learning, her audience would simply follow this sender's vote recommendation, rendering her an opinion leader whose influence undermines efficient learning (e.g. DeMarzo et al., 2003; Golub and Jackson, 2010).
+would simply follow this sender's vote recommendation, rendering her an opinion leader whose influence undermines efficient learning (e.g. DeMarzo et al., 2003; Golub and Jackson, 2010).
 In contrast, we consider behavior of Bayesian updaters who are strategic agents: Being pivotal with a vote that follows the well-connected sender's recommendation implies that many voters from the rest of the population voted for the opposite, which implies, in turn, that they had information contradicting the sender's recommendation.
 Hence, conditioning on pivotality, it is more likely that the vote recommendation of the sender is based on wrong rather than correct information.
 More generally, in unbalanced networks in which the power to influence opinions is insufficiently justified by the expertise of the sender, sincere behavior is neither informationally efficient nor equilibrium behavior.
 However, we state as a main result that there are communication networks (denoted as weakly balanced, but not strongly balanced) such that sincere behavior is both an equilibrium and informationally inefficient.
 In Appendix A.2, where we generalize our model to arbitrary networks, we prove that our results are robust and neither existence nor inefficiency vanish in the limit (when the network of voters grows ad indefinitum with the structure preserved).